 You can redeem your miles at one cent each toward statement credits, meaning 75,000 miles equals $750.
 Alternatively, you can transfer miles to airline and hotel programs, mainly at a 1:1 ratio.
 This flexibility is really great for point enthusiasts looking to get the most value out of their rewards.
 But being able to redeem miles for cash back and travel credits is also valuable since loyalty programs sometimes restrict award inventory, making point redemptions more difficult.

-The Venture card also comes with valuable perks that can improve your travel experience.
+The Capital One Venture Rewards Credit Card also comes with valuable perks that can improve your travel experience.
 Cardholders get Hertz Five Star status, which comes in handy for even the occasional traveler.
 The Global Entry/TSA Precheck credit is available every four years, which can make traveling through the airport much more pleasant.
-The card also charges no foreign transaction fees on purchases made abroad, saving you about 3% per transaction.
-To top it all off, cardholders get travel accident insurance, auto rental collision damage waiver, and airport lounge access.
+The card also charges no foreign transaction fees (Rates & Fees) on purchases made abroad, saving you about 3% per transaction.
+To top it all off, cardholders get travel accident insurance and auto rental collision damage waiver as a part of the card's travel protections.

 The card clearly packs a punch.
 It’s a fantastic value at $95, considering cards with similar benefits carry fees of $400 or more.